Model House

 RELATED EXAMPLES

-For a closely related example also by the hand of John gwaay t’iihld – See: First People, First Contacts, King, British Museum Press, 1999, pl.
-156 (Bear House) and Northern Haida Master Carvers, Wright, University of Washington Press, 2001, fig. 5.71
+For a closely related example also by the hand of John gwaay t’iihld – See: Jonathan King, First People, First Contacts, London: British Museum Press, 1999, pl.
+156 (Bear House) and Robin Wright, Northern Haida Master Carvers, Seattle: University of Washington Press, 2001, fig. 5.71

-Canadian Museum of Civilisation, No. VII-X-1280 – See: Haida Art, Macdonald, Douglas & McIntyre, 1996, pl.
+Canadian Museum of Civilisation, No. VII-X-1280 – See: George MacDonald, Haida Art, Vancouver: Douglas & McIntyre, 1996, pl.
 84 for an example by an anonymous Kaigani Haida artist

 John gwaay t’iihld was one of a group of highly skilled Haida carvers working in the last half of the 19th century, a period widely considered the “Golden Age” of Haida carving.